 Public Legal Information and Applications

-Manages LSS application and legal information services and community outreach
+Manages LSS application and legal information services, community outreach and digital delivery

 Departments: Community and Publishing Services; Intake and Referral Services